freeqinc/DreamTeam-HW4/README.md

 Bugs:
 * Login won't work if running in Safari private mode
-* Login won't work if there is "file://" in URL
+* Login won't work if there is "file://" in URL.
+Try "python -m SimpleHTTPServer" to host local server
 * Firefox throws "The connection to wss://s-dal5-nss-28.firebaseio.com/.ws?v=5&ns=134b-dreamteam was interrupted while the page was loading." error
 * Security rules on Firebase can break our application